ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          end
          ```

+         Notice the `print()` statements in the code--these help us by showing in the **Event Log** what is happening.
+So when we test this, open the Event Log window and check there for the statements showing the player's *embers* resource increasing.

      5. Lastly, we need to connect the function we just made to the trigger's built-in event for overlapping.

          Add this code to the very bottom of your script: